datalab-icmat/Bayesian-Data-Science/README.md

 # Bayesian-Data-Science
-This is the repository for the Bayesian Data Science course from the Datalab-ICMAT group during the Bayesian year.
+This is the repository for the Bayesian Data Science course from the Datalab-ICMAT group.
 Here you will find all the course material.